Shared Web Hosting or a VPS: What’s best for you?

 Here are some key factors when choosing or creating a web hosting plan:

 Choose a host that acts on risks fast and proactively.
 When you’re on a shared server, your neighbour’s issues might spill over and affect you if your host isn’t proactive, or your sites aren’t properly isolated from each other.
 Some questions worth asking providers are: How serious are they about security, like regular server patching?
 What’s their plan if another site on your server gets overloaded?
-If you or someone else on your server grow beyond the limits of your plan, what happens next (and will it affect your site’s performance)?
+If you or someone else on your server grow beyond the limits of your plan, what happens next?

 Look for dedicated technical support.
 Given the possible issues that can arise from shared servers, set yourself a high standard for technical support.
 Look for a provider that guarantees 24/7 access to support and answers questions quickly.

-• Shared resources - which can be more than enough for a lot of sites
+- Shared resources, which keep costs down and can be more than enough for a lot of sites.

-Recommendation: Shared web hosting is best for basic personal sites, blogs, and small businesses.
+Recommendation: Shared Web Hosting is best for basic personal sites, blogs, and small businesses.
+It even suits some of our small digital agency clients.

 VPS (Virtual Private Servers)

-With Virtual Private Servers, your imagined workstation is more “yours”, and it comes with extras – compared to shared web hosting you can expect a VPS to be extra-secure, with extra-large storage space and possibly an extra-fast internet connection.
+With Virtual Private Servers, your imagined workstation is more “yours”, and it comes with extras – compared to shared Web Hosting you can expect more control over security (usually with a higher starting point), plenty of storage space, and possibly a faster internet connection.

-Every VPS is somewhere in the middle of shared and dedicated servers.
+Every VPS is a server of your own, carved out of a physical server by virtulisation technology.
+As with Shared Hosting you still have neighbours, but you're even less likely to notice them.
 You and your fellow workmates still go to one place for work but this time you have your own cubicle, which you can personalise and control.
+The next step up is to a literally Dedicated Server.

 In hosting, this private cubicle means having your choice of operating system, along with your personal share of storage, CPU, RAM, and bandwidth (a lot of providers, including us, promise unlimited bandwidth).